k-kinzal/dgeni-markdown-example/docs/ng/service/$compile.md

   * `iAttrs` - instance attributes - Normalized list of attributes declared on this element shared between all directive linking functions.

-  * `controller` - a controller instance - A controller instance if at least one directive on the element defines a controller.
-The controller is shared among all the directives, which allows the directives to use the controllers as a communication channel.
+  * `controller` - the directive's required controller instance(s) - Instances are shared
+    among all directives, which allows the directives to use the controllers as a communication channel.
+The exact value depends on the directive's `require` property:
+      * `string`: the controller instance
+      * `array`: array of controller instances
+      * no controller(s) required: `undefined`

+    If a required controller cannot be found, and it is optional, the instance is `null`, otherwise the Missing Required Controller error is thrown.

   * `transcludeFn` - A transclude linking function pre-bound to the correct transclusion scope.
     This is the same as the `$transclude`